consumer-reports-innovation-lab/loyal-agents/src/content/pages/index.md

 ---
 _schema: default
-title: Loyal Agents - Consumer Reports & Stanford
+title: LoyalAgents - Consumer Reports & Stanford
 seo:
   page_description: >-
     A research collaboration to enable a marketplace of secure, trusted